-- 6.4.44 Hydraulic modelling for the Nant Canaid prepared by the current land owners of the Dragon Parc site has indicated that physical mitigation measures are likely to be required to bring forward acceptable proposals for residential development on parts of the site.
-Any mitigation works would need to be undertaken and a flood map challenge sought prior to any proposals for highly vulnerable development being considered.
+- 6.4.44 Hydraulic modelling for the Nant Canaid prepared by the current landowners of the Dragon Parc site has indicated that physical mitigation measures are likely to be required to bring forward acceptable proposals for residential development on parts of the site.
+Any mitigation works would need to be undertaken and a flood map challenge sought prior to any highly vulnerable development being considered.
 Consequently, the redevelopment sites west of the River Taff are not identified for residential development in the Plan, however it is hoped that acceptable development proposals would come forward during the Plan period.
-The Council will work with the land owners of these sites to bring forward acceptable development proposals.
+The Council will work with the landowners of these sites to bring forward acceptable development proposals.
 Further refinements to the HSRA framework masterplan may be necessary to account for flood mitigation measures, and any other appropriate issues that arise as part of future regeneration proposals. - 6.4.45 The HSRA framework masterplan has also identified approximately 6.5 hectares of vacant and underused land for new employment uses at the Willows/Abercanaid Industrial Estate.
 These areas are located to the north of the HSRA and are within, or partly in, flood zone C2.
 The SFCA has indicated that there may be opportunity for new employment uses in these areas where these are for less vulnerable development.
 Proposals for less vulnerable development in flood zone C2 must demonstrate that they satisfy the justification and acceptability tests set out in Technical Advice Note (TAN) 15.
 The SFCA has indicated that this may be possible and in areas where flood depths exceed acceptable thresholds, ground raising can be considered where there are no third party impacts on flood risk.
-Development proposals for less vulnerable development in these areas should therefore be accompanied by a Flood Consequence Assessment (FCA) demonstrating the acceptability of the proposal. - 6.4.46 An indicative Concept Plan for the HSRA has been prepared which sets out the vision for the future redevelopment of the regeneration area based on the HSRA Framework Masterplan (June 2018).
+A Flood Consequence Assessment (FCA) demonstrating the acceptability of the proposal should therefore accompany development proposals for less vulnerable development in these areas. - 6.4.46 An indicative Concept Plan for the HSRA has been prepared which sets out the vision for the future redevelopment of the regeneration area based on the HSRA Framework Masterplan (June 2018).
 The Concept Plan is diagrammatic only and development proposals will be rigorously tested and modified with reference to the Placemaking principles set out in Policy SW6.
-Key environmental and physical constraints have been illustrated on the Concept Plan for indicative purposes only and it should be noted that these may change in the future.
+Key environmental and physical constraints have been illustrated on the Concept Plan for indicative purposes only and it should be noted that these might change in the future.
 For example, regular updates are made to the NRW Development Advice Map relating to flood risk.
 Detailed development proposals should be informed by up-to-date constraints information that can be obtained from the relevant responsible designating authority.